The Ultimate Guide to Change Impact Assessments with Templates

 It’s helpful to use a change impact analysis checklist as a guide for conducting the activities in your impact assessment.
 This helps make how to do an impact assessment less overwhelming because you can focus on the activities in one step at a time.

-Using change impact analysis best practices, AGS has created a change management impact analysis template that divides the process into eight steps.
+Using change impact analysis best practices, OCM Solution has created a change management impact analysis template that divides the process into eight steps.
 This is designed to make the organizational impact assessment (or UK spelling: organisational impact assessment) comprehensive.

-Each of the eight steps in the change impact analysis checklist available in the AGS Change Impacts Toolkit will have various activities or tasks to be accomplished to complete that step of the impact analysis in change management.
+Each of the eight steps in the change impact analysis checklist available in the OCMS Portal Change Impacts Tool will have various activities or tasks to be accomplished to complete that step of the impact analysis in change management.

 The activities that we’ve detailed below in the following sections can also be leveraged to use with other business impact analysis template frameworks.
 Such as a Prosci impact assessment, an ITIL change impact assessment, Deloitte change impact assessment, a stakeholder impact assessment, a customer impact assessment, a code change impact analysis, an impact assessment project management model, or any other framework.